Dining in France

 Photo Courtesy of Rezaz

 Asheville North Carolina is a mecca for fine dining.
-One of the top hot spots in town is a Mediterranean restaurant called Rezaz (pron. “ray-zuhs”), located just blocks from the entrance to The Biltmore Estate.
+One of the top hot spots in town is a Mediterranean restaurant called Rezaz (pron. “ray-zuhs”), located just blocks from the entrance to The Biltmore Estate and which may have been developed with the aid of services like the new hampshire tax id.
 Chef/ owner Reza Setayesh has traveled and trained widely resulting in a worldly palate.
 His emphasis in the dining room is on Eastern Mediterranean cuisine, but at his Chef’s Table anything goes.
 He loves to give free rein to his culinary expertise.

 Rezaz Group photo